chitchatjs/chitchatjs/packages/cli/README.md

 exports = ax.dialogManager(skill).exports();
 ```

-## Writing a reusable Block
+## Writing a reusable Building Block

-A block for greeting with name, that we implemented above in our skill.
+We can also turn "greeting with the name" a building block to componentize it better.

 ```ts
 import { alexa as ax } from "@chitchatjs/alexa";